 dependencies field, thanks to dependency inference.
 Pants will read your import statements and map those imports back to your first-party code and your third-party requirements.
 You can run

 ./pants dependencies path/to:target to see what dependencies Pants infers.

 However, dependency inference cannot infer everything.
 For example, dependency inference does not know how to infer dependencies on

-files() targets—or on generated code (like Protobuf)—so you will need to sometimes explicitly add the
+files() targets, so you will need to sometimes explicitly add to the

-To add a new explicit dependency, include the address to the target.
-This will result in all of the files from that target's
+To add a new explicit dependency, add the address to the target:

 python_library( dependencies=[ "3rdparty/python:ansicolors", "helloworld/util", # shorthand for `helloworld/util:util` "helloworld/util:json_files, ], )

 Adding a dependency on a target describing first-party code, e.g. a

 files target, will add all of the files from that target's

 sources field.
 See the below tooltip "Explicit file addresses" for how to instead use more granular dependencies, which is what dependency inference uses.